-- 1. Copy of the Import Notification Form, filled in the web site of the Panamanian Food Safety Authority - 2.
+- 1. Copy of the Prior Notification Form made in APA's online system - 2.
 Copy of the commercial invoice of the product. - 3.
-Customs pre-declaration.
+Custom's pre-declaration.

-In the last year, exporting U.S. meat and poultry to Panama has become more complicated due to the following regulations established by the Panamanian government administration:
+In the last two years, exporting U.S. meat and poultry to Panama has become more complicated due to the following regulations established by the Panamanian government administration:

-- a) Executive Decree No. 255 of June 27, 2019 of the Ministry of Health, about the sanitary procedures to commercialize meats and poultry.
+a) Executive Decree No. 255 of June 27, 2019 of the Ministry of Health, about the sanitary procedures to commercialize meats and poultry.
 This regulation in its article 16 establishes that the shelf life of chilled meat may not exceed 120 hours (5 days) from the processing of the carcass.
 After this period, they must be frozen and sold as frozen meat in the processor's packaging.
 Also, article 17 prohibits the thawing of the meat and poultry, for the purpose to be sold as refrigerated or chilled, and the removal of packaging from the meat and meat product for cutting and/or repackaging will be penalized.
 Article 20 establishes that meat in cuts and poultry, must have in Spanish the identification of the plant that processed them, the date of slaughter, the packing date, the expiration date, the type of cut, the process to which it was submitted and the percentage of water absorption.
-In the case of species other than cattle, swine and poultry, the species must be declared. - b) MIDA's Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meat and poultry, which targets unfair competition and open sanitary violation of frozen meats that are entering the country and being sold at retail.
+In the case of species other than cattle, swine and poultry, the species must be declared.

-- c) MIDA's Resolution No. OAL-121-2019 of October 17, 2019 which establishes the National Traceability Program, requiring that all imported meat and poultry must label the country of origin, and to verify the compliance to the prohibition on commercialization of frozen meat and poultry, established by the Executive Decree 255 of 2019 aforementioned. - d) MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef, especially for beef not graded USDA Prime or Choice. - e) Cabinet Decree No. 29 of December 10, 2019, that adds beef as a sensitive product to the national economy, including USDA Prime and Choice beef.
+- b) MIDA's Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meat and poultry, which targets unfair competition and open sanitary violation of frozen meats that are entering the country and being sold at retail. - c) MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meat and poultry must label the country of origin, and to verify the compliance to the prohibition on commercialization of frozen meat and poultry, established by the Executive Decree 255 of 2019, aforementioned. - d) MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef, especially for beef not graded USDA Prime or Choice. - e) Panama's Customs Resolution No. 276 of August 20, 2019, which establishes the mandatory prior consultation for Customs Valuation for import and commercialization of beef. - f) Cabinet Decree No. 29 of December 10, 2019, that adds beef as a sensitive product to the national economy, including USDA Prime and Choice beef.